-- 1 Follow the procedure in before working inside your computer.
+- 1. Follow the procedure in before working inside your computer.

-- 2 Remove the base cover.
+- 2. Remove the base cover.

-- 3 Remove the battery.
+- 3. Remove the battery.

-- 4 Remove the memory.
+- 4. Remove the memory.

-- 5 Remove the SSD.
+- 5. Remove the SSD.

-- 6 Remove the WLAN card.
+- 6. Remove the WLAN card.

-- 7 Remove the heatsink-fan assembly.
+- 7. Remove the heatsink-fan assembly.

-- 8 Remove the power adapter port.
+- 8. Remove the power adapter port.

-- 9 Remove the display assembly.
+- 9. Remove the display assembly.

-(i) NOTE: System board can be removed with heatsink assembly installed, this simplifies the procedure in an event of power button, keyboard and palmrest assembly replacements.
+() NOTE: System board can be removed with heatsink assembly installed, this simplifies the procedure in an event of power button, keyboard and palmrest assembly replacements.

-- 1 Disconnect the LED daughterboard ribbon cable from the system board [1]. - 2 Unroute the ribbon cable from the rubber routing channel on the coin cell [2]. - 3 Disconnect the speaker cable from the system board [3]. - 4 Unroute the speaker cable from the rubber routing channel on the coin cell and on the side of LED daughterboard [4].
+- 1. Disconnect the LED daughterboard ribbon cable from the system board [1]. - 2.
+Unroute the ribbon cable from the rubber routing channel on the coin cell [2]. - 3.
+Disconnect the speaker cable from the system board [3].

+4. Unroute the speaker cable from the rubber routing channel on the coin cell and on the side of LED daughterboard [4].

-5 Peel off the rubber routing channel from the coin cell.
+5. Peel off the rubber routing channel from the coin cell.

-6 Remove the single (M2x3) screw from the display cable bracket [1] and remove it from the system board [2].
+6. Remove the single (M2x3) screw from the display cable bracket [1] and remove it from the system board [2].

-7 Disconnect the camera cable [1] and the display cable [2] connectors from the system board .
+7. Disconnect the camera cable [1] and the display cable [2] connectors from the system board .

-- 8 Disconnect the touchpad cable connector from the system board [1]. - 9 Pry and remove the coin cell battery from the palmrest assembly [2].
+- 8. Disconnect the touchpad cable connector from the system board [1]. - 9.
+Pry and remove the coin cell battery from the palmrest assembly [2].

-10 Remove the single (M2x4) screw [1] and remove the metal bracket over the WWAN Darwin antennae cable [2].
+10. Remove the single (M2x4) screw [1] and remove the metal bracket over the WWAN Darwin antennae cable [2].

-11 Disconnect the antennae cables [1] and WWAN Darwin antennae cables [2] from the system board.
+- 11. Disconnect the power button (with finger print reader) cable from the system board [1]. - 12.
+Disconnect the WWAN Darwin antennae cables [2] from the system board.

-Remove the two (M2x4) screws [1] and lift up the USB Type-C bracket from the system board [2].
+13. Remove the two (M2x4) screws [1] and lift up the USB Type-C bracket from the system board [2].

-Remove the five (M2x4) screws [1] and remove the system board from the palmrest assembly [2].
+14. Remove the five (M2x4) screws [1] and remove the system board from the palmrest assembly [2].

-NOTE: For models shipped with a fingerprint reader or WWAN antennas, there are three (M2x3) screws securing the system board to the computer.
+(i) NOTE: For models shipped with a fingerprint reader or WWAN antennas, there are three (M2x3) screws securing the system board to the computer.